 ABOUT US

-U3A Meadowbank is a vibrant and active group of people who enjoy learning and participating in a wide variety of activities.
+U3A Meadowbank is a vibrant group of people who enjoy learning and participating in a wide variety of activities.

 ABOUT US

-U3A Meadowbank is a vibrant and active group of people who enjoy learning and participating in a wide variety of activities.
+U3A Meadowbank is a vibrant group of people who enjoy learning and participating in a wide variety of activities.

 ABOUT US

-U3A Meadowbank is a vibrant and active group of people who enjoy learning and participating in a wide variety of activities.
+U3A Meadowbank is a vibrant group of people who enjoy learning and participating in a wide variety of activities.

 President’s Message